Capital Gains Tax for Business: An In-depth Guide

 - be in an unlisted trading company, or an unlisted holding company of a trading group

-- have been issued by the company on or after 17 March 2016 and have been held for a period of three years from 6 April 2016
+- have been issued by the company on or after 17 March 2016

 - have been held continuously for a period of three years before disposal.